Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization

-\textbf{Abstract.} We investigate an inertial algorithm of gradient type in connection with the minimization of a nonconvex differentiable function.
+\textbf{Abstract.} We investigate an inertial algorithm of gradient type in connection with the minimization of a non-convex differentiable function.
 The algorithm is formulated in the spirit of Nesterov's accelerated convex gradient method.
-We prove some abstract convergence results which applied to our numerical scheme allows us to show that the generated sequences converge to a critical point of the objective function, if a regularization of the objective function satisfies the Kurdyka-{\L}ojasiewicz property.
-Further, we provide convergence rates for the generated sequences and the objective function values formulated in terms of the {\L}ojasiewicz exponent.
-Finally, we obtain sublinear convergence rates for the objective function values in the iterates in the case when the objective function is convex. \textbf{Key Words.} inertial algorithm, nonconvex optimization, Kurdyka-\L{}ojasiewicz inequality, convergence rate, {\L}ojasiewicz exponent \textbf{AMS subject classification.} 90C26, 90C30, 65K10
+We prove some abstract convergence results which applied to our numerical scheme allow us to show that the generated sequences converge to a critical point of the objective function, provided a regularization of the objective function satisfies the Kurdyka-{\L}ojasiewicz property.
+Further, we obtain convergence rates for the generated sequences and the objective function values formulated in terms of the {\L}ojasiewicz exponent of a regularization of the objective function.
+Finally, some numerical experiments are presented in order to compare our numerical scheme and some algorithms well known in the literature. \textbf{Key Words.} inertial algorithm, non-convex optimization, Kurdyka-\L{}ojasiewicz inequality, convergence rate, {\L}ojasiewicz exponent \textbf{AMS subject classification.} 90C26, 90C30, 65K10